 Some diseases are specific to their breed:

-polycystic kidney disease.
+Polycystic kidney disease.
 It is a disease resulting in the development of cysts that will prevent the normal functioning of the kidney.
 As a result, kidney failure will appear without the possibility of recovery.
-Only veterinary care and a specialized diet can delay the pathology and improve the cat's quality of life so that it can live longer.
+Only veterinary care and a specialized diet can delay the pathology and improve the cat's quality of life to live longer.

 The number of British Shorthair kittens per litter is quite average, about four.
-Puberty will arrive from the age of 6 months for the female and between 7 months and a year for the male.
+Puberty will arrive from 6 months for the female and between 7 months and a year for the male.

 TICA allows crosses with Scottish Fold and Manx.
-Other crosses, such as with Cymric and American Wirehair are authorized by the FFF.
+The FFF authorizes other crosses, such as with Cymric and American Wirehair.